 I make pictures.
 All kinds of pictures but mostly nature and travel pictures.
 I'm passionate about making images but also the creative process that produces them.
 I've learned some key lessons on my journey as a photographer.
-Among the most important are that Seeing is a skill and Creativity is a muscle.
+Among the most important are that Seeing is a Skill and Creativity is a Muscle.
 The Photographer's Eye is something anyone can learn.
 I also enjoy helping others grow as photographers.
-My favorite way of doing this is to take small groups of people to amazing places and working on both the craft and creative aspects of image making together.
+My favorite way of doing this is to take small groups of people to amazing places and work on both the craft and creative aspects of image making together.
 I call it a Whole Brain approach to photography.
 You don't have to go to amazing places to learn to See, but it's more fun that way ;-).

 The Longer Story

 My love affair with photography was born on the night of my 17th birthday when I received a Canon AE-1 Program camera as a birthday gift.
 But more importantly, I also received a book, The Joy of Photography, published by an obscure company called Kodak.
 Flipping through the pages of the book that night, filled with images by the masters of the craft, was a revelation…photography was not so much about recording moments but a way of speaking directly and powerfully to something inside all of us, a way that bypasses all the limitations and ambiguity of language.